seecurity/mona-timing-report/README.md

 The `config.ini` can be used to set parameters of the Reporting Tool.
 It replaces the default values of the parameters.
-The values of the `config.ini` will be superseeded by parameters specified as command line arguments.
+The values of the `config.ini` will be superseded by parameters specified as command line arguments.

 ## Writing a Valid Input File